hasundue/molt/README.md

 [![codecov](https://codecov.io/github/hasundue/molt/graph/badge.svg?token=NhpMdDRNxy)](https://codecov.io/github/hasundue/molt)

 > [!WARNING]\
-> Molt is still being developed actively.
+> Molt is still under active development.
 The API is not stable yet and may
 > change frequently.

-Molt is a [Deno] module to bump version strings in import specifiers, like [udd], but with some unique concepts:
+Molt is a [Deno] module to bump version strings in import specifiers, like [udd], but with different design principles:

 **The Deno way** - Molt finds dependencies and checks their latest versions in a consistent way as the Deno runtime, with [deno_graph] and [import_map] crates,